jengalas/bwaf-bbw/_emerging-leaders/vision-voice-value.md

-      director of government affairs and policy for the rideshare company Via, as sustainability program director for the New York League of Conservation Voters, as director of transit advocacy for Transportation Alternatives, and in federal advocacy for the Tri-State Transportation Campaign.</p><p>Liu earned a bachelor’s in conservation studies from the University of California, Berkeley, and a master's in city planning from the Massachusetts Institute of Technology.</p>
+      director of government affairs and policy for the rideshare company Via, as sustainability program director for the New York League of Conservation Voters, as director of transit advocacy for Transportation Alternatives, and in federal advocacy for the Tri-State Transportation Campaign.</p>
     time-location:
       line-1: Thursday, October 2, 6:00-8:00PM
       line-2: ' TYLin, 32 Old Slip, New York, NY 10005 '